ticky/dotfiles/platform/darwin/man/man1/heifize.1.markdown

 The output filename is the original filename with a "heif" extension

-If parallel(1) is available, the operations will be parallelised to run on all CPU cores
+If more than one CPU core is present, the operations will be parallelised to run on all of them

 ## OPTIONS